yellowfish543/StdToolheadOpenfoam/README.md

 ### Mesh refinement

 Mesh refinement is used to decrease the element size generated by the blockMesh.
 The case has been configured to use 2 approaches for this, surface refinement and volumetric refinement.
-<br><br>The refinement is applied in regions of higher velocity, stong interaction between jets or regions of interest where details in the geometry may impact the results.
+<br><br>The refinement is applied in regions of higher velocity, strong interaction between jets or regions of interest where details in the geometry may impact the results.
 <br><br>Refinement is defined based on the level of reduction in the region relative to the blockMesh size, with each level halving the element size.
 More details can be found in the [OpenFOAM guide](https://www.openfoam.com/documentation/guides/latest/doc/guide-meshing-snappyhexmesh).

 #### Surface refinement